 .Read our current University Regulations for Parking and Traffic.
 Please also see our Parking Zones for information about the different parking permits available.

 Parking Appeal and Diversion Program information

 The Diversion Program consists of a self-directed education and information opportunity.
+This program is open to members of the campus community with a valid LOUIE login.
 If you elect to participate in the Diversion Program the right to further appeal the violation on the first level appeal is waived.
 The second and third level appeals are still available after all criteria for those levels are completed.
 The Diversion Program is designed to help educate our campus community in order to prevent future citations.
 Only one violation is allowed to be sent through the Diversion Program per academic year.
 All other account citations that are appealable must go through the regular appeals process.

 Parking violations not eligible for the Diversion Program are:

 - Parked in a disabled stall or access area

 How to participate in the Diversion Program:

 - Send a request to email@example.com within 14 calendar days from the date the citation was issued.

 - In the request include the citation number being requested for diversion.

 - The link to enroll in the class will be sent via email to enroll in the class.